LittleCarlito/littlecarlito.github.io/readme.md

 ## 🛠️ Development Workflow

-The monorepo is powered by Turborepo for efficient build orchestration and PNPM for fast, disk-space efficient package management.
+The monorepo is powered by Lerna for package versioning/publishing and PNPM for fast, disk-space efficient package management.

 ### Common Commands